K-Magano/my-pages/README.md

-# my-pages
-Trying git pages
+# An Introduction to Data Analytics